Smart village: East Asia

-China: According to IRENA report China in 2013, besides wind farms, had roughly 60,000 diesel and hydro mini-grid systems, most of them connected to the centralized grid.
-It has further installed 118 GW of solar Photovoltaics systems, of which 500 MW was installed in off-grid systems.
+China: A 2013 report published by IRENA enumerated a total of roughly 60,000 diesel and hydro mini-grid systems in China, most of them connected to a centralized energy grid.
+The report further highlighted the installation of 118 GW of solar photovoltaics systems, of which 500 MW was installed in off-grid systems.

-Malaysia: Malaysia has been encouraging the use of green energy, particularly solar power, for rural electrification and reaffirmed its support of research into off-grid electricity through alternate energy.
-Malaysian Government also considering potential of smart villages and each village would differ according to the needs of its population.
+Malaysia: The Government of Malaysia has encouraged the production and use of clean energy, particularly solar power, for rural electrification, and has supported research into off-grid and alternate energy production platforms.

-Indonesia: People of Indonesia living in rural areas have been facing low electrification and using fossil fuel for power supply.
-Additionally many remote communities still lack access to any power at all with little expectation of being supplied on-grid power by the state-owned electricity company (PLN).
-In the recent past Indonesian government has initiated a properly developed, constructed and sustainable community-owned renewable energy plan to raise the quality of life in rural communities, and under this project plants should be owned, managed and maintained by the rural communities.
-In 2013 EnDev Indonesia was awarded first prize in the category "Community-based Off-grid", with its project on micro-hydro power in Lembah Derita, Sumatra Barat.
+Indonesia: Indonesians living in rural areas often use fossil fuels for power, due to low local electrification rates.
+Many remote communities suffer from complete lack of electricity access, and receive no service from Perusahaan Listrik Negara, Indonesia's state-owned electricity company.
+The Indonesian government proposed a renewable energy plan to raise the quality of life in rural communities, in which power plants would be owned, managed and maintained by the rural communities themselves.

-Philippines: With more than 2,000 inhabited islands, it is difficult in Philippines to extend electrical grid to communities in remote areas.
-In a documentary presentation, CEO of Hybrid Social Solutions Inc. indicated distribution of solar products that have been delivered to poor communities across the Philippines with a future plan of building an ecosystem to support standalone solar energy devices for use by the rural communities.
-They have also considered it essential to ensure the sustainability and future growth in remote areas with community based solar projects.
+Philippines: With more than 2,000 inhabited islands, it is difficult to extend the Philippines' national electrical grid to communities in remote areas.

+Hybrid Social Solutions, a Filipino organization with the states goal of eradicating "energy poverty" in rural areas, has distributed solar panels to poor communities across the country with the goal of building an ecosystem to support standalone solar energy devices for use by villagers, along with community-based solar projects.